Appliances · Resale guide

 Warranty Status Timeline

-For a product of this age, third-party insurance from providers like Jio or Bajaj Allianz is generally not worth the premium.
-The cost of coverage often outweighs the potential payout, given the product’s depreciated value and common wear-and-tear exclusions for older electronics.
+For a 5-year-old Dyson V12, third-party insurance from providers like Jio, Flipkart, or Bajaj Allianz is generally not worth the premium.
+The cost of coverage will likely outweigh the potential payout, given the age and typical repair costs for this model.
+Most major components will be outside the coverage terms or incur high deductibles.

 Pre-Purchase Inspection Checklist